ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-Why does a life built on obligation resist slowing down?
+Why does obligation resist slowing down?

 Expand for the fuller picture